Ad Blocker Detected

 SCARB1 is the gene that produces a protein known as SR-B1.
 SR-B1 protein helps HDL deposit cholesterols in the liver.
-Since SCARB1 gene had been deleted in the mouse model, HDL particles were unable to deposit cholesterol in the liver for the catabolism.
-Inability to deposit cholesterol in the liver and carrying more and more cholesterols from the blood arteries made HDL particles gain in the size.
+Since the SCARB1 gene had been deleted in the mouse model, HDL particles were unable to deposit cholesterol in the liver for catabolism.
+The inability to deposit cholesterol in the liver and carrying more and more cholesterols from the blood arteries made HDL particles gain in the size.

 The increased size of the HDL particles creates the problem for HDL particles to get away from the blood arteries and may aid the HDL particles to get deposited on the lining of the arteries forming plaque.

-In this second study, these people with one copy of functional SCARB1 gene were producing about 80 % higher amount of HDL particles as compared to the controls and had coronary artery disease comparable with the people having the traditional risk factors such as diabetes and hypertension.
+In this second study, these people with one copy of the functional SCARB1 gene were producing about 80 % higher amount of HDL particles as compared to the controls and had coronary artery disease compared with the people having the traditional risk factors such as diabetes and hypertension.

 HLD is an extraordinary complex and it is possible that failure of the drugs that raise HDL level is due to the type of HDL produced.
 This is because doctors detected larger HDL particles than expected size after the supplement of the drugs that causes the production of the HDL particles.